Grid congestion: what still fits your home

 SolarFast partners with Frank Energie, our official partner for dynamic contracts and smart steering.
 Frank steers customers' home batteries, chargers and heat pumps and takes part in the grid operators' congestion programmes.
 On Frank Energie's grid congestion page you can check with your postcode whether your address lies in a designated congestion area.

 You are not locked in: you remain free to switch energy suppliers, and the devices we install also work without Frank.
-The grid congestion payment comes on top of what smart steering for your own bill already earns you.
+Whether the grid congestion payment stacks on top of what smart steering already saves on your own bill depends on your contract and region; it is not a fixed extra.

 Grid congestion and your SolarFast system